bison--/souperDuper/README.md

 * multiple account duplication (just start it multiple times ;)
 * resume: saves progress after every *"page"*

+## Installation:

+You will need BeautifulSoup.
+Depending on your system you can use pip

+    pip install BeautifulSoup

+or on Debian based systems:

+    apt-get install python-beautifulsoup

+## Use:

+    ./readSoup.py SoupUserName

 ## ToDo:

 * order normalisation for new content!